yoyoberenguer/MagicSpriteSheet/README.md

 * blending effect (blend the sprite with a specific color and choose the intensity)
 * HSV (hue rotation), rotate the colors of your sprites.
-This effect is great to create colorfull animation with different color variation from the same model.
+This effect is great to create colorful animation with different color variation from the same model.
 * Bloom, create a bloom effect using a selective bright pass filter, this effect will increase the intensity of you explosion sprites
 * Create saturarion effect